Last Updated on March 26, 2025 by Shantanu Biswas

-Are you running your venture single-handed and getting frequent calls from your clients asking for the same information you have painfully put of on your own website?
+Are you running your venture single-handed and getting frequent calls from your clients asking for the same information you have comprehensively covered on your business website?

-Do they prefer talking to you instead, even after you have shared the FAQ, narrative case study, or a specific page with them?
+Do they prefer talking to you instead, even after you have shared the FAQs, narrative case studies, or a specific page link with them?

 So, we need to make the most of the 20% of attention!
 Convince the visitor that your website caters to the client’s specific problem.

-And to achieve this, we have an age-old, but effective weapon up our sleeve.
+And to achieve this, we have an age-old, but effective weapon up our sleeve – “Storytelling”.

 Personalisation through Narrative Storytelling

-Scheherazade strategy is a popular Inbound Content Marketing strategy our team swears by – an unending 1-on-1 engagement with a potential client.
+This power of storytelling is popularly used today as an Inbound Content Marketing strategy by content marketing experts across Australia – yeilding a valuable 1-on-1 engagement with a potential client.

-Good stories keep your audience hooked and always come back for more.
+Good stories help to keep your audience hooked and compel them to always come back for more.

 Storytelling is not actually a new concept; it dates back to prehistoric times.
 Hard to imagine our hairy forefathers sitting around in caves telling stories, right?